collapsed-stacks/atheism/questions/1674/are-clergy-more-reasonable-in-discussion-than-their-followers.md

 - posted by: [Leif Andersen](https://stackexchange.com/users/-1/495-leif-andersen) on 2010-12-29
 - score: 0

-<p>I don't have any actual evidence to put forth, so this is entirely anecdotal.
+I don't have any actual evidence to put forth, so this is entirely anecdotal.
 I would have to say no.  I have experienced both laity, and clergy who are open/closed to religious discussion.
 However, this may be caused because I come from a mainly LDS/Mormon area (utah), and the clergy are picked out from the laity without any special training (at least not until they are selected, and the training mainly consists off how to operate what they've been assigned to).
-Well, there are a few exceptions of clergy who have to go through training before they are selected, but this is rare.</p>
+Well, there are a few exceptions of clergy who have to go through training before they are selected, but this is rare.

 ## Answer 1689